hibaa-a/web-scraping-challenge/README.md

 # Part 1

 In Part 1, I used Beautiful Soup and Splinter to scrape the news articles of the Red Planet Science (https://redplanetscience.com/).
-After scraping the data it was put into a dictionary and then loaded into MongoDB as a database of Mars articles.
+After scraping the data it was put into a dictionary.

 # Part 2